Wintersina/BirthdayCard-Android/README.md

 # BirthdayCard-Android
+## about

-A simple Birthday card app, Learning the basics of Android Development.
+A simple Birthday card app.
+Written in JAVA and XML.
+It demonstrates basic understanding of android studio and XML.